Kringle Candle is a traditional candle company based in Bernardston, Massachusetts.

 I had to agree with my father; the property offered lots of flexibility and having a store made solid sense.
 His theory held that to be a good manufacturer you ideally have to be a good retailer of your own product.
 It’s the very best way to learn why a product sells, or doesn’t.

-So, not long before Christmas 2009, the Kringle Candle Company was born.
-And our new home is less than twenty miles from Yankee Candle, on the very same state highway.
+So, not long before Christmas 2009, the Kringle Candle Company was born, and our new home is less than twenty miles from Yankee Candle, on the very same state highway.
 I’m proud that the company my Dad created is so close by, and that we offer a high quality product and visitor experience as well.

 The ultra-fragrant Kringle Candle line unites the best of the traditional and the new, with exciting candle products designed to mesh with virtually any decor.
 We’ve worked hand-in-hand with the industry’s finest perfumers to select an array of robust, realistic candle fragrances.
-Our all-white candles not only blend perfectly with all backdrops, they emit the purest, brightest light possible.
+Our signature candles not only blend perfectly with all backdrops, they emit the purest, brightest light possible.